eason1218/2024_US_Elections/README.md

 ## Overview

 This project explores predicting US presidential election outcomes using Bayesian methods, improving accuracy by aggregating poll data and incorporating prior information.
 The model shows Trump leading with 33.65% support, followed by Biden at 27.38%, despite Biden's withdrawal.
-The study emphasizes the importance of using up-to-date data and acknowledges limitations, such as potential biases and outdated information in polling data.
+The project emphasizes the importance of using up-to-date data and acknowledges limitations, such as potential biases and outdated information in polling data.

 ## File Structure